 (5) Travel expenses for family members or guests will not be reimbursed.
-Accommodations may be shared, as long as there is no additional cost to BCFC.
+Accommodation may be shared if there is no additional cost to BCFC.

 (6) Meals (breakfast, lunch, dinner) will be reimbursed up to \$60 per day and must be submitted individually for reimbursement.